Skip to content

 Batch System at UChicago

 The UChicago Analysis Facility uses HTCondor for batch workloads.
-In a nutshell, to submit a job you will need to create an executable script and a submit file that describes your job.
+To submit a job you need an executable script and a submit file that describes your job.

 • Which filesystem should be used to submit my jobs?

-• Should my job(s) be submitted to the short or the long queue?
+• Should my jobs go to the short or long queue?

-• How much memory request does my Job(s) need?
+• How much memory do my jobs need?

 For information about storage quotas and filesystem usage, see Data Storage.